ISO 2039 Plastic Hardness Testing Services (Ball Indentation & Rockwell)

 - Results and Deliverables

-ISO 2039 outlines a standardised procedure for determining plastic hardness via Ball Indentation and Rockwell tests.
-The tests subject the plastic to a given load, enabling an evaluation of its resistance to denting, hence providing an insight into its hardness, flexibility, and overall stiffness.
+ISO 2039 outlines a standardized procedure for determining plastic hardness via Ball Indentation and Rockwell tests.
+The tests subject the plastic to a given load, enabling an evaluation of its resistance to denting and providing insight into its hardness, flexibility, and overall stiffness.

-This is a common test in engineering, applicable to thermoplastics as well as thermosetting materials.
-The Ball Indentation involves pressing a steel ball into the plastic, with the depth of penetration being a measure of its hardness.
-The Rockwell test is based on the depth of penetration, with standardised loads and indenters.
+This is a common test in engineering, applicable to both thermoplastics and thermosetting materials.
+The Ball Indentation involves pressing a steel ball into the plastic, with the depth of penetration indicating its hardness.
+The Rockwell test is based on the depth of penetration, with standardized loads and indenters.

 Scope, Applications, and Benefits